Zhang Yuxuan

 In her career, she won five singles titles and one doubles title on the ITF Circuit.
 On 18 April 2016, she reached her highest WTA singles ranking of 166.
 On 2 November 2015, she peaked at No. 299 in the doubles rankings.

 Biography

 Zhang began playing tennis at the age of four.
 She gained a wildcard to the 2013 Australian Open, winning the Asia Pacific Wildcard Playoff.

+She competed at her latest ITF event in February 2020.